 The Russian Spring Punch is a creation from the 1980s invented by bartending legend Dick Bradsell.
 His boozy formula is even listed by the IBA in their New Era Drinks category, along with top cocktails like the Espresso Martini or New York Sour.

-To make this drink, you'll need Vodka, fresh lemon juice, Crème de Cassis, sugar syrup, and Champagne.
+For making it, you need vodka, fresh lemon juice, Crème de Cassis, sugar syrup, and Champagne.
 If you don't want to spend a fortune on Champagne, you can opt for a more affordable sparkling wine.

 Who should order it: People looking for a boozy drink and lovers of Champagne cocktails.

-A Midori Sour is an excellent fruity drink to order if you're a fan of melon.
-The base of this drink is the famous melon liqueur from Midori combined with Vodka, fresh lemon juice, and lime juice.
+Midori Sour is an excellent fruity drink to order if you're a fan of melon.
+The base of this drink is the famous Japanese melon liqueur from Midori combined with vodka, fresh lemon juice, and lime juice.

 Midori is a unique and quite interesting ingredient in cocktails.
-It's a melon-flavored liqueur from Japan made from musk melons and yubari fruit.
 It's best combined with acidic ingredients to balance its rather sweet taste.

 Who should order it: Fans of melon flavor in cocktails who prefer rather sweet drinks.